GfSE/SAF-Specification/stereotypes.md

 ![icon](icons/SAF_SystemCapability.svg)

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Capability'>System Capability</A><BR>System Capability: 1) A System Capability is an operation or task that performs an action to produce a specific performance-based outcome.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-Capability'>System Capability</A><BR>System Capability: 1) A System Capability is an operation or task that performs an action to produce a specific performance-based outcome.
 NOTE that a system capability represents the potential to perform an action.
 In contrast, an operational capability may integrate several physical system capabilities to produce a specific outcome to achieve a mission objective.
 [Wasson2006, SystemAnalysis+Design+Development]
 2) System Capabilities, as system assets, characterize the mechanical, electrical, optical, or processing features that enable a system to function, process mission resources, make decisions, and achieve a required level of success based on performance.
 A system capability is broader in scope than simply a functional element (and performance bounding elements), especially in large, complex ecosystems.
 It represents a physical potential - strength, ability, endurance - to perform an outcome-based action for a given duration under a specified set of operating environment conditions.
 [Wasson2006, SystemAnalysis+Design+Development]

 Aliases: